alttch/eva3/doc/items.rst

 Multiupdate parameters
 ~~~~~~~~~~~~~~~~~~~~~~

-Multiupdates have the same parameters as :ref:`sensors<sensor>`, except
+Multiupdates have the same parameters as :ref:`sensors<sensor>`, except that
 "expires", "mqtt_update" and "snmp_trap", plus some additional:

 * items = item1, item2, item3... - the list of items for updating, may be